ine-rmotr-curriculum/data-serialization-with-python/unittest/trailer.md

 # Unit Testing in Python

 Welcome new and returning students!

-This course dicusses the standard library that comes with nearly every Python distribution.
-Python has an attitude and a slogan of "batteries included."
-This is to say, very much of what you wish to do with Python can be accomplished with only the tools accompanying the language itself.
+This course looks at unit testing in Python, its benefits and available frameworks for creating unit tests.
+We discuss the benefits of test-driven development throughout its lessons.

+In particular, we address the doctest module in the Python standard library,the unittest package, also in the standard library, and the popular third-party pytest framework.

 My name is David Mertz, and I am your INE instructor for a series of course on Python development that this course belongs to.

 For this course, we anticipate students will have an intermediate familiarity with the Python language.
-We touch of a few more advanced concepts as well, but at a level which I anticipate students with a modate Python knowledge will benefit from.
+We touch on a few more advanced concepts as well, but at a level which I anticipate students with a moderate Python knowledge will benefit from.

 Topics we cover include:

-* Operating system tools
+* Doctests
-* File formats
+* Object-oriented tests
-* Data structures
+* Function-oriented tests
+* Fixtures and test contexts
-* Functional programming and lazy data
+* Mocks and stubs
-* Writing scripts in Python

-In the four and a half hours of this course, I provide a broad overview of most of the Python standard library, and delve deeper into many of the most powerful and useful modules.
+In the four hours of this course, I provide a broad overview of unit testing and the main tools used by Python programmers in developing them.

 I hope you enjoy and benefit from this material!